 - FedEx Home Delivery allows for shipments to be delivered on weekends

-It’s worth noting that, unlike USPS and UPS, ShippingEasy currently doesn’t have a formal partnership with FedEx, meaning simply creating a ShippingEasy account won’t give you automatic access to their services.
-However, if you’ve decided that FedEx is your carrier of choice, all you need to do is create an account with them directly and link it to your ShippingEasy account.
+Creating a ShippingEasy account won’t automatically give access to their services.
+If you decide FedEx is your carrier of choice, you’ll need to create an account with them directly and integrate it with your ShippingEasy account.

-Once you start deciding which carrier services are best for your business, it’s important to have your shipping supplies at the ready.
-We’ve created a basic list of shipping supplies to have handy when beginning your shipping process:
+After you decide which carrier services are best for your business, you’ll need to have shipping supplies at the ready.
+We recommend starting your collection with:

 - Clear tape

-- Kraft paper, newspaper, and other paper products for wrapping fragile items
+- Kraft paper, newspaper, and other paper products for fragile items

-- Shipping box, a few inches bigger than your product
+- Shipping box, a few inches bigger than your products

 - Thank you notes for your customers